isomerpages/govtech-gobusiness-main/_epjs/enterprise-portal-for-jobs-and-skills.md

 permalink: /enterprisejobskills/
 ---

-Please wait while we redirect you to the new Skillsfuture Portal in <spain id="countdown">5</span> seconds.
+Please wait while we redirect you to the new Skillsfuture Portal in <span id="countdown">5</span> seconds.

 <a class="btn" href="https://skillsfuture.gobusiness.gov.sg/support-and-programmes/" target="_blank" rel="noopener">Skip ahead</a>